-Nearly every website and smartphone apps we use require you to create an account.
+Nearly every website and smartphone app we use requires you to create an account.
 Creating an account means you'll have to create a username and password.
-Some websites allow you to use your email address as the username, but you'll have to create a password for each website or an app you intend to use.
-Due to strong password requirements, many websites mandate a hard-to-guess password that is comprised of letters, numbers and symbols.
+Some websites allow you to use your email address as the username, but you'll have to create a password for each website or app you intend to use.
+Due to strong password requirements, many websites mandate a hard-to-guess password that is comprised of letters, numbers, and symbols.
 Some websites require capital letters while others won't allow certain character symbols.
 You tried to use one password for every website (or an app), but the password you created in the past doesn't meet a new password requirement so you're creating a new one with some variations.
-Having to use one password for every website is dangerous as not all websites are bullet-proof to hackers, and they are all vulnerable to some level of security threats.
+Having to use one password for every website is dangerous as not all websites are bulletproof to hackers, and they are all vulnerable to some level of security threats.
 Our memory cannot even keep up with a half-dozen passwords, and having to remember all passwords used is next to impossible.
 Some folks write down the password in a notebook (or in a cloud), but we all learned that saving clear-text passwords in the cloud is not a good thing to do.
-So, how do we keep up with all the passwords we created for each website and smartphone apps we use?
+So, how do we keep up with all the passwords we created for each website and smartphone app we use?
 The simple answer is to use a password manager!

 Browser Password Managers

-With advancements in the browser world, every browser including Google Chrome, Safari, Firefox, Opera, and Microsoft Edge support some degree of a built-in browser password manager.
+With advancements in the browser world, every browser including Google Chrome, Safari, Firefox, Opera, and Microsoft Edge supports some degree of a built-in browser password manager.
 If you're using the Chrome Browser, it stores the encrypted passwords in your primary Google Account and it can be accessed from passwords.google.com.
 Google's password manager allows you to view clear-text passwords and also allows you to manage them.
 Safari browser combined with Apple's iCloud keychain can bring features similar to Chrome.
-Firefox also offers a decent level of password manager with the ability to assign a master password.
+Firefox also offers a decent level of password management with the ability to assign a master password.
 Opera and Edge also provide a basic password manager that you can utilize to make your digital life easier, but they are behind the major browser brands such as Chrome, Safari, and Firefox.

 Third-party Password Managers

 Most of us don't know what makes a good password, and how to create one with an appropriate length.
-Password Managers will help you create a strong password for each website you use, and store them in a safe place and recall them for you whenever you need to use it.
+Password Managers will help you create a strong password for each website you use, store them in a safe place, and recall them for you whenever you need to use it.
 Here are a few benefits you can get out of by using a password manager.

 - Create a secure and unique password for each website you use (i.e. random password generator).

-- Allows you to use the Password Manager on multiple devices (i.e computer, smartphone, tablet and more.)
+- Allows you to use the Password Manager on multiple devices (i.e. computer, smartphone, tablet, and more.)